MetaMask/action-npm-publish/README.md

 ### Slack announce

-You can optionally send deployment announcements to Slack by providing an `slack-webhook-url`:
+You can optionally send deployment announcements to Slack by providing a `slack-webhook-url` input:

 ```yaml
 - uses: MetaMask/action-npm-publish@v2